Weingarten Calculus with Virtual Isometries: Introduction

-The first main result is \cref{thm:momentsP}, where focus on a random complex reflection $R_n$ used in a construction involving virtual isometries.
+The first main result is Theorem \ref{thm:momentsP}, which focuses on a random complex reflection $R_n$ used in a construction involving virtual isometries.
 We establish Weingarten calculus for $R_n$, which provides a systematic method for computing the moments of the matrix elements of $R_n$.
 Instead of working directly with $R_n$, we will deal with $P_n:=I_n-R_n$ because $P_n$ is a rank-one matrix, making it easier to handle.
-Fortunately, the Weingarten calculus for $P_n=(p_{ij})_{1 \le i,j \le n}$ has been settled in a nice form.
+Fortunately, the Weingarten calculus for $P_n=(p_{ij})_{1 \le i,j \le n}$ has been established in a concise form.
 In fact, the moment for the form

 is explicitly given by a simple rational function in $n$.
-We provide many examples of calculating the moments of matrix elements of $R_n$ and $P_n$.
+We provide many examples of the calculation of the moments of matrix elements of $R_n$ and $P_n$.
 For example, we obtain

 if $k<n$.
 From the construction of the virtual isometry, the moments for $P_n$ essentially contain all the information of a Haar-distributed unitary matrix $U_n$.
-Therefore, this allows for the calculation of the moments of Haar-distributed unitary matrices in a way that is different from Weingarten calculus theoretically.
+Therefore, this provides a theoretical method to calculate the moments of Haar-distributed unitary matrices that differs from the traditional Weingarten calculus.

-Our second main result is Theorem \ref{thm:recursive}, in which we give an explicit relationship is established between the unitary Weingarten functions of dimensions $n$ and $n-1$.
-More especially, if $n >k$, the Weingarten function $\Wg_{k,n}$ on the symmetric group $S_k$ is expressed as a convolution product in the group algebra of $S_k$:
+Our second main result is Theorem \ref{thm:recursive}, in which an explicit relationship is established between the unitary Weingarten functions of dimensions $n$ and $n-1$.
+More specifically, if $n >k$, the Weingarten function $\Wg_{k,n}$ on the symmetric group $S_k$ is expressed as a convolution product in the group algebra of $S_k$:

 where $\Raise_{k,n}$ is a new class function on $S_k$ and $\Wg_{k,n-1}$ is the Weingarten function of lower dimension $n-1$.
-We named the function $\Raise_{k,n}$ an \emph{ascension function} and investigated its basic properties.
-For example, finding the inverse of function $\Raise_{k,n}$ with respect to the convolution product in the symmetric group algebra is straightforward.
+We call the function $\Raise_{k,n}$ an \emph{ascension function} and investigated its basic properties.
+For example, finding the inverse of the function $\Raise_{k,n}$ with respect to the convolution product in the symmetric group algebra is straightforward.
 The assumption $n > k$ is necessary in the above formula.
 Although a similar expression can be derived for the case when \( n = k \) with minor adjustments, it is important to emphasize that the resulting expression does not apply universally for all values of \( n \) and \( k \).
-Consequently, we have obtained a new representation of the Weingarten function utilizing the ascension functions and related constructs (see \cref{prop:Wg_asasas}).
+Consequently, we have obtained a new representation of the Weingarten function utilizing the ascension functions and related constructs (see Proposition \ref{prop:Wg_asasas}).

 These two main results are discussed in Sections \ref{section:Wg_P} and \ref{section:Wg_recursive}, respectively.
 Importantly, let us add that Section \ref{sec:compute-integral} explains how to use these results systematically to compute integrals of polynomials of arbitrary degree, thus providing a new approach to the problem mentioned in Section \ref{sec:problem}.